How to Make Going Back to School Easier for Kids and Parents

 Set out clothes

-For the first day (or maybe week) of school, have your kids make the hard decisions the night before: like choosing which new outfit they’re going to wear first.
+For the first day (or maybe the first week) of school, have your kids make the hard decisions the night before: like choosing which new outfit they’re going to wear first.
 Oh, and make sure they find both shoes the night before—you know how shoes have a funny way of vanishing.

 Prepare a make-ahead breakfast